MichaelSantulli/mlnotes/Machine Learning Notes.md

 Inference problem example - which advertising strategy will lead to higher product sales next year?

-*Simple linear regression* is a a method for predicting a quantitatie response *Y* on the basis of a single predictor variable *X*.
+*Simple linear regression* is a a method for predicting a quantitative response *Y* on the basis of a single predictor variable *X*.
 A simple model uses the equation: